dakimura/bot/README.md

 Congrats!
 Now you are running your bot, and you can see the dashboard via the Internet.

-## Continuous Delivery and Integration using Github Actions
+## Continuous Delivery using Github Actions
+It's time-consuming to ssh-login and pull the latest code and restart the application.
+Let's automate it using [Github Actions](https://github.co.jp/features/actions).

 Go to Terraform Cloud -> Workspace -> Set Terraform Variable:
 Key=REPO_NAME, Value=dakimura/bot (replace with your own repo name)

 Go to the [dashboard of your GCP project](https://console.cloud.google.com/home/dashboard) and check the project name and number.
 ![](img/gcp_dashboard.png)
-Copy `.github/` directory to your repository, open `main.yml`, and change the following lines to your project name and number.
+Copy `.github/` directory of this repository to yours, open `main.yml`(=terraform script), and change the following lines to your project name and number.

--> commit and push the change.

 ```bash
 workload_identity_provider: 'projects/{YOUR PROJECT ID}/locations/global/workloadIdentityPools/gh-oidc-pool/providers/github-actions'
 service_account: 'github-actions@{YOUR PROJECT NUMBE}.iam.gserviceaccount.com'
 ```

+-> commit and push the change.
+Workload Identity will be configured for the github-actions service account for your GCP project.
+For now, you don't have to understand what Workload Identity and Service Account are, please think it as a permission to let Github Actions to edit your GCP resources.

 ## FAQ